 If you are on this page, it is likely that you or a loved one suffered serious side effects and harm from an IVC filter.
-This device has been linked over nearly 30 deaths across the country.
+This device has been linked to nearly 30 deaths across the country.
 We are here to help.
-Our team of dedicated product defect injury lawyers possess decades of experience representing injured folks and their loved ones after a product or medical device malfunctioned causing significant injuries or death.
-This page is meant to be an informational resource for you and those close to you.
+Our team of dedicated product defect injury lawyers possesses decades of experience representing injured folks and their loved ones after a product or medical device malfunctioned causing significant injuries or death.
+This page is an informational resource for you and those close to you.
 If you have questions about pursuing an IVC filter lawsuit, contact our office for a free, confidential case review.
-You can either fill out the quick contact form on this page or call us at 1-800-752-0042.
+You can either fill out the quick contact form on this page or call us at (833) 997-1774.

 Understanding the IVC Filter

 An IVC filter is a wire device implanted in the largest vein in the body to help catch blood clots.
 That large vein is known as the inferior vena cava (IVC).
 This vital vein carries oxygen-depleted blood from the lower half of your body to your heart.
-Typically, IVC filters are implanted in patients who are unable to utilize blood-thinning medications.
+Typically, IVC filters are implanted in patients who cannot utilize blood-thinning medications.

 Sounds good, right?
 Unfortunately, these filters are causing serious health problems.
 Check out this NBC News report about the serious issues associated with IVC filters: